raychat/sms-service/README.md

 ### Add your web service:

-Add your web service information to ./gateways/gateways.json
+Add your web service info to ./gateways/gateways.json

 ```
 "YourWebserviceName" : {